Swizec/react-d3-workshop/src/pages/6-react-d3.md

 ### Quality

 > Let’s say we fix quality.
-We could aim to have a code base that is well tested, up to date with D3.js version 4 (soon to be v5) and with comprehensive documentation.
+We could aim to have a code base that is well tested, up to date with D3.js and with comprehensive documentation.

 ### Time

 > If we think about **time**, a useful question to ask ourselves is, “Is this a long-term investment?”
 If the response is “yes,” then I would advise you to create a library based on D3.js and wrap it with React using the lifecycle methods approach.
 This approach separates our code by technologies and is more time-resistant.

+But leads to lower code quality and worse UI performance.

 ### Scope

 > When we deal with **scope**, we should think of whether what we need is a small number of basic charts, a one-off complex visualization or several highly customized graphics.
 In the first case, I would again choose the closest library to the specifications and fork it.
-For bespoke data visualizations that contain a lot of animations or interactions, building with regular D3.js is the best option.
+For bespoke data visualizations that contain a lot of animations or interactions, building with regular D3.js and React is the best option.

 ### Cost